Flexible Working Policy

 Flexible Working Arrangements

-All staff members can ask at any time to change:
+All staff members can ask at any time to change, noting that a permanent request would not normally be approved for:

 Flexible work can also be used to change:

-- how starting and ending work are managed
+- how starting and ending work are managed, and

 - how work is managed in the workplace to help employees and businesses.